Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận24/03/2024

-IS releases photos of attackers in Russia
+ISIS releases photos of attackers in Russia.

-A more brutal version of the Taliban
+A more brutal version of the Taliban.

-Extending violence beyond Afghanistan
+Extending the tentacles of violence beyond Afghanistan.

 ISIS-K fighters are known for their brutality.
 Photo: Herald Sun

-In a post on its official Telegram account in January this year, ISIS-K said it was behind a bombing that killed 84 people in Kerman, Iran, during a memorial service for Major General Qassim Suleimani, who was killed in a US drone strike in 2020.
+In a post on its official Telegram account in January of this year, ISIS-K claimed responsibility for the bombing that killed 84 people in Kerman, Iran, during a memorial service for Major General Qassim Suleimani, who was killed in a US drone strike in 2020.

 Quang Anh